-Since most sellers are waiting until spring to list, local inventory falls during the offseason.
+Since most sellers wait until spring to list, local inventory falls during the off-season.
 However, there are still motivated buyers who are ready to move now and don’t want to wait that long to purchase a home.
-According to the National Association of Realtors, 55 percent of all buyers purchased their home at the time they did because “it was just the right time.”2 These eager buyers may flock to your home.
+According to the National Association of Realtors, 55 percent of all buyers purchased their home at the time they did because “it was just the right time.”
+These eager buyers may flock to your home.
 You may not need to try as hard to make your home stand out in the sea of other similar homes.
-With less competition, more buyers, some of whom may have otherwise overlooked your home if you listed during the peak, will express an interest to buy.
+With less competition, more buyers, some of whom may have otherwise overlooked your home if you listed during the peak, will express an interest in buying.
 While you’ll likely have fewer showings in the offseason, buyers who do visit will be more serious about writing an offer.
-Your home will likely sell faster than it would have during the peak season.
+Your home will probably sell faster than it would have during the peak season.

 Homes sold during the offseason sell at a higher price, on average, than those sold during the spring and summer peak.
 There are many reasons for this.
 First, motivated buyers are willing to pay closer to the asking price for a home.
-Second, homes are more likely to be priced right and reflect the economics of not only the local market, but the neighborhood as well.
-Often, homes listed during the peak may be priced to compete with other homes in the area and neighborhood.
+Second, homes are more likely to be priced right and reflect the economics of the local market and the neighbourhood.
+Often, homes listed during the peak may be priced to compete with other homes in the area and neighbourhood.
 Sellers may be pressured to sell for less than the list price in order to encourage buyers to choose their home out of the others on the market.

 While our team always strives to give you the personal attention you deserve, when you list during the offseason, we’re able to work more closely with you to ensure your home is prepared for its debut on the market.
 We can also take more time to answer your questions, address your concerns and prepare you and your home for the sale.